centosa/cc2538-starter/README.md

 The Drone-OS toolchain setup for Texas Instruments CC2538 System-on-Chip Solution for 2.4-GHz IEEE 802.15.4 and ZigBee®/ZigBee IP® Applications.

 # Prerequisites:
 - Dev board with the CC2538 processor.
-Examples: Zolertia FireFly (tested), Zolertia Re-Mote (not tested), Texas Instruments 2538DK (not tested).
+Examples: Zolertia FireFly (tested), Zolertia Re-Mote (tested), Texas Instruments 2538DK (not tested).
 - Segger J-Link.
 - For debug/log: UART-to-USB adapter and cable to receive log output via a virtual COM-port on your computer.